hantsy/spring-reactive-sample/README.md

 * Java 8, https://java.oracle.com
 * Apache Maven, https://maven.apache.org
-* Your favorite IDE, including NetBeans IDE, Eclipse, Intellij IDEA.
+* Your favorite IDE, including NetBeans IDE, Eclipse(or Eclipse based IDE, such as Spring ToolSuite is recommended) or Intellij IDEA.

 **NOTE**: Do not forget to add your Java and Maven command into your system environment variable **PATH** .